Art-Sells/Arells/Build-Notes.md

 - Connect Ethereum with Metamask/Base to begin.
 - When fixing price mechanism, stop git

-In the json do this after the json is creationed:
+In the json do this after the json is creatied:

 all these should start of as exactly like this for each Metamask and Base wallet:

 walletConnected: false <- (this should change to true after successful wallet connection and false after successful wallet disconnection)
-walletConnecting: true <- (this should change to false if walletConnected is true and back to true if walletConnected is false and also false if wallet connection is canceled)

 assetConnected: false <- (this should change to true if wallet balance for asset matches cVactTaa and back to false if it doesn't)
-assetConnecting: false <- (this should change to true if asset connection (deposit) is clicked and back to false after deposit is met)

 if